ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 that of ecoinvent®.
 The USLCI uses the EPA Data Quality Pedigree Matrix (downloaded and imported into openLCA from GreenDelta’s web page).
 The FLCAC does not require a specific scheme be utilized; however, Appendix
-G: Using the EPA Data Quality Pedigree Matrix in openLCA provides instructions for utilizing the EPA Data Quality Pedigree Matrix.
+H: Using the EPA Data Quality Pedigree Matrix in openLCA provides instructions for utilizing the EPA Data Quality Pedigree Matrix.

 ## **Formatting**